 A comprehensive budget consists of all the recurring income and expenditure and non-recurring expenditure.
-It does not include non-recurring income as according to the principle of conservatism, income that is not certain to be earned should not be accounted for.
-It is also known as the “total budget.”
+It does not include non-recurring income as, according to the principle of conservatism, income that is not certain to be earned should not be accounted for.
+It is also known as the “total budget or master budget.”
 Such a budget is a new enterprise financial management method and has gained popularity in recent years.

 Components of a Comprehensive Budget

-There are two main components of a comprehensive budget based on recurring items for short-term goals and non-recurring items for long-term goals.
+There are two primary components of a comprehensive budget based on recurring items for short-term goals and non-recurring items for long-term goals.

-The operating budget is usually a short term budget.
-Moreover, it covers the estimates of all the recurring items, that may be income or expenses.
-Their forecasting and counting can be done easily.
-This budget comprises of:
+The operating budget is usually a short-term budget.
+Moreover, it covers the estimates of all the recurring items, which may be income or expenses.
+It is easy to do their forecasting and counting.
+This budget comprises:

 - Sales forecast and sales budget